nspin/nspin.github.io/dynamic/misc/unikernel-resources.md

 - What environment is provided to it by the hardware?
 - What does it need to do to set itself up?
-- What abstractions does it provide to its “clients” (userspace programs)?
+- What abstractions does it provide to its "clients" (userspace programs)?
     - Specifically, what environment does it provide to its clients?
     - How does it provide that environment?

-Modern architectures (x86*, Arm*-A) are quite complicated (esp. the former).
+Modern architectures (x86\*, Arm\*-A) are quite complicated (esp. the former).
 The best to approach these questions that I've found is by starting with a simple architecture.
 The Arm-v{7,8}-M architectures lack virtual memory (an important part of the environment a kernel provides to its clients), but studying them is a great way to approach all of this.

 My recommendation is to learn about the Cortex-M3 processor (implements Arm-v7-M), then learn about virtual memory and page tables, and then learn about the the Linux boot process.
 I think that this would provide a good foundation.